 FB: Canal + found itself in the adventure of this sport.
 Behind all this there is necessarily a story, which you will perhaps tell us.

-MDL: I'm going to be a little discreet, but it's true that a lot of things are done by initiatives and relationships between people who are passionate and who want to make things happen.
-I have the honor of being very close to the Chairman of Vivendi, Arnaud de Puyfontaine, and also to Yannick Bolloré, who is also a padel.
+MDL: I'm going to be a little discreet, but it's true that a lot of things are done by initiatives and relationships between people who are passionate and want to make things happen.
+I have the honor of being very close to the chairman of Vivendi, Arnaud de Puyfontaine, and also to Yannick Bolloré, who is also a padel player.
 I had motivated them to try to invest and take rights.

 Canal + is very international, we have a very strong relationship with them since obviously with Formula 1 I think they are doing an extraordinary job, perhaps the best in Europe.
 These are people who know sports writing.
 It was an opportunity that I gave them to get in touch with people from World Padel Tour, and I think they're happy with that.